lucee/lucee-docs/docs/03.reference/05.objects/array/findall/_arguments/value_or_closure.md

-The value to find or a closure/function that gets every value of the array as input and returns true if the given value is right.
+- The value to find
+- A closure/function that gets every value of the array as input and returns true if the given value is right, with with the following signature:

+`boolean function(el){}`